 After the 5 decades, conclude with the Hail Holy Queen:

 Hail, holy Queen, mother of mercy, our life, our sweetness, and our hope.
 To you we cry, poor banished children of Eve; to you we send up our sighs, mourning and weeping in this valley of tears.
 Turn, then, most gracious advocate, your eyes of mercy toward us; and after this, our exile, show unto us the blessed fruit of your womb, Jesus.
 O clement, O loving, O sweet Virgin Mary.

 Pray for us, O holy Mother of God.
 That we may be made worthy of the promises of Christ.

-Then close by praying:
+Close by praying:

 Let us pray: O God, whose Only Begotten Son, by his life, Death, and Resurrection, has purchased for us the rewards of eternal life, grant, we beseech thee, that while meditating on these mysteries of the most holy Rosary of the Blessed Virgin Mary, we may imitate what they contain and obtain what they promise, through the same Christ our Lord.
 Amen.